TextZip/textzip.github.io/_posts/2021-05-13-AVR-Diaries-02-Interrupts.md

 This article uses concepts that have been covered in the previous post "AVR Diaries 01 - Port Manipulation", if your not familiar with port manipulation, it is highly recommended that you go through the earlier parts before continuing any further.

 ## Understanding the need for interrupts
-Before we dive head first into interrupts and all the superpowers they grant to us, lets take a step back and see why we need interrupts.
-Lets take a simple sketch where an LED on pin 13 is turned on everytime we press a button connected to pin 9, the LED turns off right after we release the button.
+Before we dive headfirst into interrupts and all the superpowers they grant to us, let's take a step back and see why we need interrupts.
+Let's take a simple sketch where an LED on pin 13 is turned on every time we press a button connected to pin 9.
+The LED turns off right after we release the button.
 ```c++
 int prev_state = LOW;
 int LED_state;